jglatts/cis_hw_two/README.md

 # cis_hw_two

+C program to find types of triangles.
 Prompts user to enter length of triangle sides.
-Verifies is triangle is valid and finds type.
+Verifies if the triangle is valid.

 WIP